hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 ## The secure malloc

-It turns out that the magic of `secure_malloc` isn't actually in the `malloc` function itself.
+This section is a bit of a misnomer, because it turns out that the magic of `secure_malloc` isn't actually in the `malloc` function itself.
 Like most `malloc`s, `secure_malloc` basically traverses free lists, and peels off some memory to service the request, or returns `NULL` if allocation failed.

 The initialization code, on the other hand, is interesting.